Birds are for the birds

 During that time Lee, who lives in Orlando, and I were partners in a business venture which required frequent visits by me to that city.
 Lee and his wife were kind enough to invite me to stay as a guest in their home during these routine overnight excursions.

 I might point out at this stage that Lee and Barnie had a very close bond.
 Barnie would follow him around the house like an airborne puppy, lighting on whatever portion of his body was available at any given time.
 When Lee would recline on the couch, Barnie would stand on his chest, just below his chin, and “talk” to him to no end.
 And Lee would lie there and speak sweet nothings back at him.
-If Barnie had been a female, his wife probably would have been jealous.
+If Barnie had been a female, his wife might have been a little jealous.

 Barnie would normally have nothing to do with me, however.
 The only occasion where he would grace me with his presence, say, on an outstretched index finger, would be those times when he felt the urge to sharpen his beak on my knuckles.